mvuorre/blog-academic/content/authors/admin/_index.md

 # - Visitors
 ---

-I completed a PhD in Psychology at Columbia University in 2018.
-I am now a postdoctoral research scientist at Columbia, where I study human information processing and metacognition.
-I want to find out why we believe some things but not others, how confidence in those beliefs is formed, what drives our curiosity to learn more, and how all this works in today's hyper-connected, digital world.
-To study these topics, I use behavioral experiments, electroencephalography, and statistical modelling.

-&hearts; Hierarchical bayesian modelling
-&hearts; Open science
+I am a Postdoctoral Researcher at the [Oxford Internet Institute](https://www.oii.ox.ac.uk/), where I study the psychological effects of digital technologies.
+An increasing proportion of the human experience is now mediated by digital technology and taking place online.
+I want to know what are the impacts of the increased use of those technologies on our cognition, well-being, and social interactions.